Derivative principles for invariant ensembles

 for $w\in L^{1,n(n-1)/2}_{\f}(\R^n)$.
 This can be solved by applying the Fourier transform on both sides, dividing by the Vandermonde determinant, and applying the inverse transform, i.e.

 Unfortunately, this integral cannot be resolved in full generality and it only reduces to simple expressions for particular classes like the P\'olya ensembles on $\herm(n)$.
-For instance, the Jacobi ensemble, where $w_k(x_j)=x_j^{k-1+a}(1-x_j)^b\mathbbm 1_{0\le x\le 1}$ for $a,b>0$, does not belong to a P\'olya ensemble on $\herm(n)$ equipped with the matrix addition, although it is a P\'olya ensemble on $\herm_+(n)$ when it is equipped with the symmetric matrix multiplication $(A,B)\mapsto A^{1/2}BA^{1/2}$, see~\cite{KK19} and the second case in Example~\ref{p4.1.4}. \end{enumerate} \end{example}
+For instance, the Jacobi ensemble, where $w_k(x_j)=x_j^{k-1+a}(1-x_j)^b H(x)H(1-x)$ for $a,b>0$ and $H$ is the Heaviside step function, does not belong to a P\'olya ensemble on $\herm(n)$ equipped with the matrix addition, although it is a P\'olya ensemble on $\herm_+(n)$ when it is equipped with the symmetric matrix multiplication $(A,B)\mapsto A^{1/2}BA^{1/2}$, see~\cite{KK19} and the second case in Example~\ref{p4.1.4}. \end{enumerate} \end{example}